Drilling Holes: Notching and Boring Holes in Wood Studs

 Figure A: Rules for Notching and Boring Studs

 Building codes allow you to drill bigger holes and cut bigger notches in non-load bearing walls than in load-bearing walls.
+Check out our guide to horizontal boring.

 Figure A is also available as a pdf in Additional Information below.